marksandspencer/marksandspencer.github.io/_posts/2022-08-05-nx-plugins.md

 ## Join Us

-We appreciate all input and contribution from the community.
+We appreciate all input and contributions from the community.
 Please share any feedback or questions via [GitHub Issues](https://github.com/marksandspencer/nx-plugins/issues).
 To contribute please check our [contribution guidelines](https://github.com/marksandspencer/nx-plugins/blob/main/CONTRIBUTING.md).
 Your support will help to shape the project to meet community needs.